 It is understandable for the first few years of the century when there was very few residents in that specific area of Port Melbourne but Clark Street was well established prior to the First World War so surely the right-of-way must have existed during this time.

 From the first Melway Street Directory in 1966 it is shown as an unnamed street until, as previously mentioned, it becomes Frangipani Court in 1982.
 It isn’t included at all in Robinson’s Street Directory of Melbourne and Suburbs, Ed 3, c.
 1950s.
-There was already a Smith Street in Port Melbourne on the other side of Williamstown Road, dating from the 1890s, so it is unlikely that this street off Clark Street would also have been formally named Smith.
+There was already a Smith Street in Port Melbourne on the other side of Williamstown Road, dating from the 1890s, so it is extremely unlikely that this street, off Clark Street, would also have been formally named Smith.
 To reinforce this, a City of Port Melbourne map from 1963 does not assign a name to the street.

 While Frangipani Court gets a mention during the Clark Street panel discussion from 2010, there is no mention of Smith Street.
 It is only referred to as the right-of-way.
 The mystery deepens.

 The street runs between 151 and 153 Clark Street.
 151 was a grocery shop for most of its existence with various tenants Patrick Mullaly, Thomas Denman, James F Hamilton, Mrs M Yendle, A A L Montague, Mrs D B Wagner (confectioner), Mrs E Becker (confectioner), Mrs A M Le Busque, J D Maher, Mrs L Green, Mrs M Donnelly, Mrs M Holman, J E Ryan, S Jeans, R & L Auld, M & M Grammatikas and finally S Tigas in 1974 when Sands and McDougall listings cease.
 For a period in the mid 1950s the Victorian Housing Commission Maintenance section also occupied the site in 151a.